lkanand/bamazon/README.md

   <img src = '/bamazon_screenshots/bamazonCustomer/screenshot_one.png' width = '400'>
 </p>

-Once prompted, the customer can navigate to the item he / she wishes to purchase by using the `↑` and `↓` keys.
+Once prompted, the customer can select the item he / she wishes to purchase by using the `↑` and `↓` keys.

 <p align = 'center'>
   <img src = '/bamazon_screenshots/bamazonCustomer/gif_one.gif' width = '500'>